 - GEO Location/City – Most financial advisors have a specific geographic location in which they work.
 By selecting to see how your site is performing for visitors in the specific area in which you are located, you will have a much better idea of how your site is actually performing for your target audience.

-Our latest blog post is a webinar replay which discusses Google Analytics for Financial Advisors: Which metrics matter most?
+Our latest blog post is a webinar replay that discusses Google Analytics for Financial Advisors: Which metrics matter most?